All Episodes

 And I've been pushing for that for years.

-But I'll be honest, I think I'm more sold on the cooperative idea because what Dr. Umber's plan and model creates is concierge care for the average men for the men and women in this country.
+But I'll be honest, I think I'm more sold on the cooperative idea because what Dr. Umber's plan and model creates is concierge care for the average men, for the men and women in this country.

-Not this is the type of care that rich people get because rich people, even if they have insurance, will pay doctors more money for more services.
+This is the type of care that rich people get because rich people, even if they have insurance, will pay doctors more money for more services.

-And that means if somebody's sick at three in the morning, okay, they have a deal with the doctor, the doctors come over their house.
+And that means if somebody's sick at three in the morning, okay, they have a deal with the doctor.

-I mean, the only thing it doesn't cover is a a really bad accident or a heart attack, or God forbid you get cancer, but that's what catastrophic insurance is about by repealing Obamacare, well then you get to buy catastrophic insurance.
+I mean, the only thing it doesn't cover is a really bad accident or a heart attack or, God forbid, you get cancer.

 By repealing Obamacare, you would allow cooperatives like this now to become a brand new paradigm.